Akuli/oomph/README.md

     - mappings
         - `Str.replace(mapping)` (I wish python had this)
 - automatic types
+    - automaticly turn `x` into `new SomeUnion(x)` when needed
+        - can be difficult: what if unions are nested in a cyclic way?
     - `null[Str]` --> `null[auto]`
     - `null[auto]` --> `null`
     - `new List[Str]()` --> `[]`